cmvandrevala/more-than-equations/content/Computer Science/Labs/It's Raining Strings.md

 ## 📝 Thought Provoking Questions

-1. What are some strategies that you can use to handle spaces in the business names?
+1. How did you handle spaces in the business names?
-2. How might you store multiple strings / c-strings in a single variable?
+2. How did you handle special characters in the business names?
-3. How might you sort strings / c-strings?
+3. How did you sort the business names?
-4. How would you access a single row of a 2D array?

 ## 💼 Add-Ons For the Portfolio